 El Cabanyal offers direct access to Malvarrosa beach, while El Saler offers more natural beaches.

-Which neighborhood is ideal for families living in Valencia?
+Which district is ideal for families living in Valencia?

-El Pla del Real is popular with families because of its peacefulness and proximity to green spaces.
+El Pla del Real is popular with families for its calm and proximity to green spaces.

 Benimaclet is popular with students for its youthful atmosphere and affordable rents.